-What was different about comic books and comic book characters then, as opposed to now, was that, with the exception of Batman and Robin and Superman, most characters where unknown to the general public.
+What was different about comic books and comic book characters then was that, with the exception of Batman and Robin and Superman, most characters were unknown to the general public.
 Comics were seen as child’s play at best or dangerously rogue at worst.
 Fredric Wertham’s damning book, Seduction of the Innocent, was released in 1954 and it almost single-handedly killed the comic book industry.

 With the creation of the Comic Code and the death of horror comics – both due to Wertham – the comic book industry was reeling.
-Wertham both created the illusion that comics were for children and that they were a blot on society.
+Wertham’s book created the illusion that comics were for children and that they were a plot against society.
 Neither concept was true, but the allegation stuck, and the business was tainted.
 And the stink of the uproar would damage the concept of comic books for decades.

 In 1956, a new DC Flash was introduced to the comic world and the Silver Age of Comics began.
 Marvel would soon jump into the superhero game in 1961 with the Fantastic Four.
 Created by Stan Lee and Jack Kirby, the Fantastic Four kicked off the Marvel Universe that is still alive today in comics and the movies.
 Lee and Kirby introduced a different type of superhero, a superhero that had problems and weaknesses.
 We take this for granted now, but in 1961 it was a revolutionary idea.
 Lee and Kirby would expand their ideas and their back-stories would drift into every Marvel title.

-Over the years, I would revisit these comics, and over the past year or so I began to read the issues I loved most.
+Over the years, I would revisit these comics and I began to read the issues I loved most.
 It was during these times that I realized what I really always knew: comics, especially Marvel, were never written for kids.
 I enjoyed them as a kid, but now reading them as an adult, I understand how much I missed.
 Even the art, with its ’60s and ’70s limitations, was better than I thought.
 Jack Kirby is even more impressive to me now than he was when I was younger, especially his ’70s work.

 Starting with Fantastic Four issues #48-#50 in 1966, “The Galactus Trilogy,” Lee and Kirby took the Fantastic Four and Marvel to new heights.
 It introduced the characters Galactus and the Silver Surfer to the world and also opened up a new universe of possibilities.